The Datahub project - towards centralised information exchange

 The Datahub system providor and Go-Live

 Fingrid Datahub Oy made a procurement decision on 14 June 2018 concerning the supplier of the Datahub system.
 CGI Finland has been chosen as the system supplier with the public procurement process accordance with procurement legislation for special sectors.
-According to the contract, which was concluded in July 2018, the Datahub system will be launched in April 2021.

 The Datahub procurement is valued at EUR 41.9 million and consists of project delivery (€14.6 million), licences (€12.0 million) and support and maintenance services for the four years following the launch (€15.3 million).